90 Days Gen AI Risk Trial -Start Now

 Output-side data leakage

 DLP focuses on data going out.
 But AI-generated outputs can also create risk: a model that synthesises internal data into a report that gets shared externally, or that hallucinates PII about real individuals.
-AI governance platforms inspect both the input (prompt) and the output (response) of every LLM interaction.
+Workforce AI Security platforms inspect both the input (prompt) and the output (response) of every LLM interaction.

-No. Traditional DLP is designed to prevent known data types from leaving known channels — email, USB, cloud storage.
+No. Traditional DLP is designed to prevent known data types from leaving known channels, email, USB, cloud storage.
 It cannot see prompts sent to ChatGPT, Claude, or Copilot, and cannot govern what data employees paste into AI tools through a browser.
-AI governance platforms are purpose-built to discover these blind spots.
+Workforce AI Security platforms are purpose-built to discover these blind spots.

 Govern what DLP cannot see